SantoriniDave.com

 Best hotel in downtown Palm Springs.

-The Kimpton Rowan is the best hotel in downtown Palm Springs and steps to bars, restaurant, and shopping.
+The Kimpton Rowan is a personal favorite in downtown Palm Springs and steps to bars, restaurant, and shopping.
 I love the rooftop pool and bar.

 Best Areas to Stay in Palm Springs